 - Region C: Blue Ridge, Chesapeake, Mid Atlantic, Northern Atlantic, Florida, and Southern.

 - Each cooperating district may annually submit to the Nominating Committee the name of one member of a church within its district as nominees for the Fellowship Council.
 These names shall be placed on the ballot.
 If a district fails to submit a name in timely fashion, the committee may add a nominee of its own choosing from that particular district.

 - This committee shall submit nominations to the Fellowship Coordinator to be included on a printed ballot.
 The ballot is to be so arranged that only one nominee from each region shall be elected to the Fellowship Council.

 Section Three.
 Parliamentary Committee.
 The duties of this committee are stated in the FGBC Constitution, ARTICLE VIII, Section Three.

 Section Four.
 Minutes Review Committee.
 A Minutes Review committee shall be appointed annually by the Fellowship Council to review and approve the minutes of the Conference before they are published.

-Section Five.
+Section Six.
 Committee Expenses.
 Expenses of any committee shall be defrayed by the corporation upon receipt of proper reports to the treasurer.